Independent science panel

 - Provides advice on knowledge gaps, science priorities and delivery associated with the overall implementation of the Reef 2050 Water Quality Improvement Plan.

 - Conducts scientific reviews of Reef 2050 Water Quality Improvement Plan reports, and makes specific recommendations about the direction, content and details of future activities.

 - Conduct scientific reviews of the Wet Tropics Healthy Waterways Partnership, Dry Tropics Partnership and Mackay Whitsunday Healthy Rivers to Reef Partnership reports.

 - Provides timely independent scientific advice and review to support Reef 2050 Water Quality Improvement Plan implementation, monitoring and reporting:

 - be scientifically defensible and achievable

-- to be undertaken in a scientifically credible and cost-effective manner
+- be undertaken in a scientifically credible and cost-effective manner

-- to be designed, implemented and managed according to best scientific and environmental standards
+- be designed, implemented and managed according to best scientific and environmental standards

-- to use contemporary, fit-for-purpose methods of data collection, quality assurance and statistical methodologies
+- use contemporary, fit-for-purpose methods of data collection, quality assurance and statistical methodologies

-- to have processes in place to effectively integrate the various program activities (and where appropriate other related activities)
+- have processes in place to effectively integrate the various program activities (and where appropriate other related activities)

-- to communicate the findings in a timely and appropriate manner to both technical and non-technical audiences.
+- communicate the findings in a timely and appropriate manner to both technical and non-technical audiences.

 - Provides advice on the possible inclusion of new and innovative methods to support monitoring and reporting activities.